M100 Young European Journalists Workshop 2019

 The M100YEJ workshop enables international and interdisciplinary networking of the participants from different European countries and therefore provides the unique possibility to initiate own cross-border media projects.
 To this end, the young journalists will have the opportunity to present their projects to potential funders that could serve as financing partners or provide feedback.
 At the end of the workshop the young journalists will attend the international media conference M100 Sanssouci Colloquium in Potsdam, uniting Europe’s top editors, commentators and media owners alongside key public figures to assess the role and impact of the media in international affairs and to promote democracy and freedom of the press.

 Conditions of participation:

-Young journalists between 18 and 26 years from Europe can apply by submitting their applications in English.
+Young journalists between 18 and 26 years from Europe, the countries of the Eastern Partnership (Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine) and Russia can apply by submitting their applications in English.
 The application form includes a project proposal, a CV and a letter of motivation.
 Only applications in English are taken into consideration.
-Please consider that you will continue to work on the project you presented in your application.
-Applicants selected in the Round I will be invited to a Skype interview.
-The organisers cover travel and accommodation costs for all participants selected as a result of two rounds.
+Please consider you will continue to work on the project you will present in your application.
+Selected participants will be invited to a Skype interview.

 Please write your project proposal according to the following instructions: